Monkfish Plan Overview

 Framework Adjustments/Specifications

 This joint framework action, which is being developed in conjunction with the Mid-Atlantic Fishery Management Council, would establish measures to reduce bycatch of Atlantic sturgeon in the monkfish and spiny dogfish large-mesh gillnet fisheries.
-Large mesh is defined as being greater than or equal to 7 inches.

 This action contains monkfish specifications for fishing years 2023-2025 and other management measures.